 Cult Heroes No. 27: Good Vibrations Records

 Cult Heroes come in the most unlikely guises.
-They don’t have to be musicians or bands.
-This week we celebrate Irish label Good Vibrations, a company that did so much for the scene over there at the end of the 70s.
-Check out all the previous Cult Heroes.
+They don’t have to be musicians, or a band.
+This week we celebrate Irish label Good Vibrations, a label that did so much for the scene over there at the end of the 70s.
+Check out previous Cult Heroes.

 Words: Malcolm Dome

 You know the cliché that if someone didn’t exist, we’d have had to invent him?
 Meet the archetype of this phenomenon.
 Terri Hooley, founder of Good Vibrations Records and a self-proclaimed hippy anarchist.
 One of those characters for whom, “Oh, one last thing” rings about as true as, “One for the road?”.
 A raconteur, a poet, a philosopher, an agitator- and sort of drunken lunatic that gives life an extra boost.
 The man with more zip, quip and lip than anyone this side of Muhammed Ali at his most irresistible.

 How to describe Hooley?
 A man who’s been through the troubles in Ireland and has come out the other side still able to laugh, albeit very much aware of the deep scars and suspicions that it’s left across Northern Ireland.
 He’s not just a survivor, but a man who wants everyone to celebrate the heritage of his birthplace, and also the great music it has given us.